2024–25 Charlotte Hornets season

 The 2024–25 Charlotte Hornets season was the 35th season for the franchise in the National Basketball Association (NBA).
 This also became the second season where Gabe Plotkin and Rick Schnall would take on majority ownership of the Hornets franchise after buying majority shares from Michael Jordan during the month of August 2023.
 On April 3, 2024, the Hornets announced that Steve Clifford would step down as head coach at the end of the 2023–24 season and move into a front-office advisory role.
 On May 9, 2024, the Hornets hired Charles Lee as their new head coach.

 On March 23, 2025, the Hornets were eliminated from playoff contention for the 9th season in a row following a 122–105 loss to the Miami Heat.
+They were not able to improve on their 21–61 record from the previous season as they finished this season with a 19–63 record, the second-worst in the Eastern Conference.